simabagheri1/simabagheri1.github.io/README.md

 **Shahid Beheshti University**
 BSc and MSc in Computer Software Engineering (2013-2017)
-Grade: Distinction (Received the "Direct MSc Award), under the “Exceptional talents program” for the top 5 students)
+Grade: Distinction (Received the "Direct MSc Award), under the “Exceptional Talents Program” for the top 5 students)

 ---------